Shingles: essential facts

 1. Shingles, also called herpes zoster, causes a painful rash.

 The rash is made up of many small blisters and it usually appears on one side only, in the area supplied by a single nerve root from the spinal cord.
-The pain is often sharp and burning in nature.
+The pain is often sharp and burning or tingling in nature.
 If shingles is not treated, it can last between 2 to 5 weeks.

 2. Sometimes the pain starts before the rash, and sometimes there is no obvious rash.